-Breeding ewes in our flock are carefully selected for temperament, prolificacy, ease of lambing/mothering ability, parasite resistance, fleece quality, and fast growing lambs.
-Breeding rams are also selected for many of the same qualities as well as horned genetics and unique fleece color and fiber quality.
+Breeding ewes in our flock are carefully selected for overall health and conformation, temperament, prolificacy, ease of lambing/mothering ability, parasite resistance, fleece quality, and fast growing lambs.
+Breeding rams are also selected for many of the same qualities as well as carcass muscling, horned genetics, and unique fleece color and fiber quality.

 As shepherds, our top priority is the contentment and optimal health of each and every sheep on our farm, while being gentle on the Earth.
 This means humane, ethical treatment with lots of attention and affection, no matter if retained on the farm for breeding stock or slated for the table.
 We firmly believe that the happiness and overall well-being of our beloved sheep flock is vital to the success of our farm.